This picture will be mintable soon

 What Are Layer 1 Blockchains and How Do They Work?

-The blockchain space is fast expanding as creative approaches and apps are deployed on a number of networks, many of which are experiencing scaling issues.
-One of the three pillars of the blockchain trilemma, along with security and decentralization, that provides a problem for the proliferation and operability of blockchain networks is scalability.
+The blockchain arena is rapidly expanding with innovative approaches and applications being deployed across various networks.
+However, many of these networks are grappling with scalability issues, which is one of the three main pillars of the blockchain trilemma, along with security and decentralization, posing a challenge to the widespread adoption and functionality of blockchain networks.

-• A Layer 1 blockchain is a set of solutions that ameliorate the base protocol itself to make the overall system more extendable.
-There are two approaches for implementing L1 solutions
+A Layer 1 blockchain refers to a collection of solutions that enhance the fundamental protocol itself to enhance the overall system’s extensibility.
+Two methods exist for implementing Layer 1 solutions:

-• Operating Layer 1 blockchains include: Ethereum, Binance, and the XRP Ledger.
+Prominent Layer 1 blockchain platforms include Ethereum, Binance, and the XRP Ledger.

 Types of Layer 1 Blockchain Solutions